EmployeeIssues.comU.S. Employee Rights in Plain English

 Defamation laws are also called slander laws or libel laws.
 They fall under tort law.

 Defamation laws or slander and libel laws vary by state.
-But, generally, to be slander or libel, someone must make a negative, false statement of fact about a person to a third party that causes harm.
+But, generally, to be the legal definition of slander or libel, someone must maliciously or negligently make a negative false statement of fact about a person to a third party that causes harm to the person.

 Harm related to the workplace and employment includes causing coworkers not to associate with an employee or causing a former employee to lose a job opportunity.